-- Characters first appearing in Dark Dragon and Sword of Light or Shadow Dragon will be found here.
+- Characters first appearing in Shadow Dragon and the Blade of Light or Shadow Dragon will be found here.

 - Characters first appearing in Gaiden will be found here.